 What is it?

-The study of society including families, education, beliefs and crime.
+Sociology is the study of society, which includes the study of families and households, the Education system, beliefs within society, and the impact of crime and deviance upon society.
 We investigate the role of social, economic, political and cultural forces in shaping the lives of individuals today.

 Why study this subject at Blackpool Sixth?